-Logan makes a rock solid name for a son.
-But after many years of sky-high popularity, parents are looking for names like Logan.
-Modern, but with a traditional feel.
+They’re strong, rock-solid choices for a son.
+Modern, but with a traditional vibe.
 Straightforward and compact, but with a big sound.

 If you love Logan’s cool, confident style but want something more distinctive, start with this list.

-Logan feels rugged and upbeat, a compact name with a big sound.
-The same is true for Boone.
+Like Logan, Boone feels rugged and upbeat, a compact name with a big sound.
 Legendary frontiersman Daniel Boone lends it a capable and masculine vibe.
 If meaning matters, this one satisfies.
 It comes from the Middle English boon, meaning good.
-You might still hear it in phrases like “boon companion,” and it also survives as the French bon, also meaning good.
+You might still hear it in phrases like “boon companion.”
+It also survives as the French bon, good.

-Like Logan, Boone is nickname-proof – but it’s far less popular.
+Boone is nickname-proof, just like Logan – but it’s far less popular.
 File it on the list of great, underused names to consider.

 Brennan brings to mind former favorites like Brendan and Brandon, but this name is at its most popular right about now.
 It comes from Ireland, as opposed to Logan’s Scottish roots.
 But both names have a lot of sound, despite being relatively short names.
 If Liam and Owen flow, Logan and Brennan bite – in a good way.